 Windows Registries vs Mac Preference Files

-On Windows PCs, the Registry is database that saves relevant settings and preferences for Windows operating system and third-party programs you install.
-Microsoft strongly recommends users backup the registry before making any changes to them.
-Over time during software installation and uninstallation processes, the registry may become broken or outdated.
-Typical symptoms are that you see some error messages pop up when you try to access certain programs.
+On a PC, the Registry is a database that saves relevant settings and preferences for Windows operating system and third-party programs you install.
+Microsoft strongly recommends its users backup the registry before making any changes to them.

-Mac OS X is based on Unix, which doesn’t have and doesn't need a registry.
-Instead, all the rules or parameters of the apps you’ve installed are stored in Mac’s system Preference Files (in .plist format).
-And you can easily find these preferences files within your apps' contents.
-Learn the complete story of Preferences Files from this CNET article.
-The similarity OS X Preference Files shares with Windows Registries is that they those preferences can also be corrupted due to events like application crash, hard drive corruption, or sudden blackout, etc.
+Mac OS X (now called macOS) is based on Unix, which doesn’t have or need a registry.
+Instead, all the rules or parameters of third-party apps you’ve installed are stored in Mac’s Preference Files (in .plist format).

 Just delete them!